QubesOS/qubes-doc/user/templates/minimal-templates.md

   least `qubes-core-agent-networking`, and also `qubes-core-agent-dom0-updates` if you want to use it as the `UpdateVM` (which is normally `sys-firewall`).
-- NetVM, such as the template for `sys-net`: `qubes-core-agent-networking` `qubes-core-agent-network-manager`.
+- NetVM, such as the template for `sys-net`: `qubes-core-agent-networking` `qubes-core-agent-network-manager` `systemd-timesyncd`(or other NTP Service).
   If your network devices need extra packages for a network VM, use the `lspci` command to identify the devices, then find the package that provides necessary firmware and install it.
 If you need utilities for debugging and analyzing network connections, install the following packages: `tcpdump` `telnet` `nmap` `ncat`.